-I talked with people of different religions and dietary styles and studied the food pyramid and how it evolved over time, and now, I think I finally have the answer to whether fish counts as meat.
+I talked with people of different religions and dietitians and studied the food pyramid and how it evolved.

-- Whether fish falls under types of meat depends on different definitions and religious dietary restrictions.
+- Whether fish is considered meat depends on definitions, religious beliefs, and dietary preferences.

 - Both fish and meat are necessary for a healthy diet, but fish is healthier than meat because it doesn’t have saturated fat.